Monthly Archives: February 2026

 programs.
 The concept of “AI-augmented healthcare systems” where AI

-democratizes and standardizes care becomes more tangible. - Advanced Diagnostic and Predictive Tools: Agents
+democratizes and standardizes care becomes more tangible.

 could build mobile applications that assist in early disease detection